zhibinlei/zhibinlei.github.io/_pages/cv.md

 2017 China Scholarship Council (CSC) Joint Scholarship with Cardiff University

 <h3>Code/Software experience</h3>
 Most of the numerical models in my research use high-performance computering (HPC) services.
 I am experienced in post-processing and visualizing large dataset.
+Following are some code or software I have used before, and I am always happy to explore new research tools.
 * Fluidity
 * Paraview
 * Python